 Should I get a scan or an x-ray on my shoulder?

 The only scenarios where you would need an urgent scan would be if you had a traumatic incident that resulted in significant, immediate pain that continues to worsen after the event.
 In this circumstance an x-ray or scan, as decided by your doctor or Physiotherapist, should be carried out ASAP.

 If there has been no traumatic event and the pain gradually increased over a period, with no incident or a very minor one, then you should firstly book a physiotherapy assessment.
 Following this you’ll receive a treatment plan for your shoulder pain.
 If, after 4-6 weeks there has been no improvement in your symptoms, then you could discuss the possibility of further investigations either through physiotherapy or through your GP.

 How can I reduce the pain in my shoulder pain?

 Firstly, shoulder pain can be eased by avoiding any aggravating activities for a week or two.
 If it’s safe to do so, pain relief can also be taken (check with your GP or Pharmacist).
 For further pain relief, please see our shoulder physiotherapy exercises below.
 If the pain has not improved after a few days then make an appointment with us for a diagnosis and treatment plan.

 How can Physiotherapy help my shoulder pain?

 Physiotherapy will find the source of your pain.
-This is achieved by assessing your full pain history your range of motion, flexibility, strength and nervous system.
+This is achieved by undertaking a full assessment.
+This would include your history your range of motion, flexibility, strength and nervous system.
 Following this you will be given a specific treatment plan that will alleviate your pain.
 Physiotherapy should be your first option when you have shoulder pain.
 Most of the time, with the right advice, exercises, guidance and manual therapy, your pain will completely resolve.